 In this video, you will find everything you need to know about this particular drum kit!

 We have mentioned above that it comes with five pieces, which means two mounted toms, floor tom, snare drum, and bass drum.
-That is the main reason why you should use it as the first drum set because you will have the experience of playing the entire thing.

 When it comes to sound, you will get an excellent solution for novice drummers, and it will not stand in the way from practicing and learning so that you can upgrade it as time goes by.